Principles We Swear By

 We believe in the push and pull of bipartisanship

 This means that we try not to let emotional predispositions muddy existing and future relationships.
 It can be challenging to work with those who do not share similar worldviews.
 These relationships can be tricky.
-But here at Minaret Foundation, we find that not giving up on these relationships can be as rewarding as challenging.
-We are here to work for all Americans.
+But here at Minaret Foundation, we find that not giving up on these relationships can be as rewarding as they are challenging.
+We are here to work for all Texans.
 That means setting aside our egos to do just that.

 “Let us not seek the Republican answer or the Democratic answer, but the right answer.
 Let us not seek to fix the blame for the past.
 Let us accept our own responsibility for the future.”